rubylaser/rubylaser.github.io/_posts/2025-12-16-fixing-a-grinding-bottom-bracket.md

 This is where things got interesting.

-The **BB Infinite BB86 is a true one-piece unit**, which means it has to slide through the shell in one clean, uninterrupted motion.
+The **BB Infinite BB86 is a true one piece unit**, which means it has to slide through the shell in one clean, uninterrupted motion.
 Anything that is in the way, is a problem.
 On my Canyon Endurace, two things got in the way: the rear brake line and the rear derailleur guide.
 I needed to slightly reoute the brake line and use some of my needle files to file down the top edge of the guide.

 ![BB Infinite Issue](/wp-content/uploads/images/bb-infinite/bb_infinite_conflicts.webp)